stonepros/stone/doc/man/8/rbdmap.rst

-run manually by the system administrator at any time, the principal use case is automatic mapping/mounting of RBD images at boot time (and unmounting/unmapping at shutdown), as triggered by the init system (a systemd unit file, ``rbdmap.service`` is included with the ceph-common package for this purpose).
+run manually by the system administrator at any time, the principal use case is automatic mapping/mounting of RBD images at boot time (and unmounting/unmapping at shutdown), as triggered by the init system (a systemd unit file, ``rbdmap.service`` is included with the stone-common package for this purpose).

 The script takes a single argument, which can be either "map" or "unmap".
-In either case, the script parses a configuration file (defaults to ``/etc/ceph/rbdmap``, but can be overridden via an environment variable ``RBDMAPFILE``).
+In either case, the script parses a configuration file (defaults to ``/etc/stone/rbdmap``, but can be overridden via an environment variable ``RBDMAPFILE``).
 Each line of the configuration file corresponds to an RBD image which is to be mapped, or unmapped.